XimeraProject/.github/profile/timeline.md

 	- Grant awarded

 # Week -8: 10/30/2023 - 11/3/2023
-	- Fowler and Snapp meet to plan.
 	- Programmers need to be hired
 	- Online deployment is most critical.
 Potential authors want to see their work deployed online.
 	- We need a application for stipends.
 This could be done in a quadrix survey.
 		- Name
 		- Email
 		- Institution
 		- Brief description of planned work
 	- We also need a follow up, where the grantee gives
+		- Name
+		- Email
+		- Institution
-		- Brief description of work
+		- Brief description of work done
 		- Link to artifact of work
 	- Met with Andrew Maier to discuss accessiblity.
 		- OSU is requiring a degree of accessibilty for all PhD Thesis.